BrainSpate Logo

 Step 5: Check your error logs

-At this point, review server logs and error logs within your WordPress dashboard.
+At this point, review the server and error logs in your WordPress dashboard.
 Also, check any logs generated by your testing tools for any errors or warnings.
 Then, address any identified issues before moving forward.
 Research their causes and fix them to prevent potential disruptions.

 Step 6: Take another screengrab of the site

 Similar to the 2nd step, capture a full-page screenshot after the update to compare with the pre-update screenshot.
-Pay close attention to any visual or layout changes, especially in critical areas like product pages and checkout flow.
+Pay close attention to any visual or layout changes, especially in critical areas such as product pages and the checkout flow.

 Step 7: Run the testing tool again

 Just like you did in the staging site, execute the automated tests after updating the WooCommerce plugins on your live website.
-That will help ensure everything still functions correctly.
+That will help ensure everything continues to function correctly.
 Simultaneously, repeat the manual checks on critical areas to confirm a smooth user experience and functionality.

 Step 8: Final visual check